Käthe Rosenthal

 Käthe Rosenthal (1893–1942) was a German botanist.
 Her major work was on the genus Daphniphyllum.
-She worked at the Silesian Freidrich-Wilhelms-University in Breslau and at the Prussian Academy of Sciences in Berlin.
+She worked at the Silesian Friedrich-Wilhelms-University in Breslau and at the Prussian Academy of Sciences in Berlin.
 At the beginning of September 1942, the Jewish scientist was deported from her place of residence in Berlin to the Riga Ghetto, where she was murdered a few days later.

 Early life

 Käthe Emmy Rosenthal was born on 25 June 1893, in the then German city of Breslau (now Wrocław in Poland).
 Her parents were Amalie, née Kaufmann (1858-1911) and Rabbi Ferdinand Rosenthal (1839-1921; Amalie Kaufman was his second wife).
 Her mother was born in what is now Kojetín in the Czech Republic.
 Her father was born in what is now Kaposvár in Hungary.
 He had studied at Leipzig and Berlin universities, and attained a Doctor of Philosophy.
 He was a rabbi in then Beuthen, now Bytom in Silesia, Poland from 1867 and in Breslau from 1887.
 He published five works (e.g. see Sefer haYashar (Rabbeinu Tam)).
 Käthe Rosenthal grew up in the city of Breslau with four half- and full-brothers: Benjamin Willy (born 1880); Immanuel Felix (born 1885); Bruno Isachar (born 1886); and Walter David (born 1905).
 She attended Hönigersche Privatschule (Höniger private school), and passed her matriculation examination (Reifeprüfung) at the Realgymnasialen Studienanstalt (secondary school) of the city's Viktoriaschule.